 After about a month of the insertion of Mirena, your doctor may re-examine you to ensure the IUD is in place and check for the signs of infection.

 - Have unusually heavy and persistent vaginal bleeding

 - Have unexplained fever

-- Have foul-smelling discharge or sores on the vagina
+- Have foul-smelling discharge and sores on the vagina

-- No longer feel the strings of the IUD
+- No longer feel the strings of IUD

-Copper IUDs usually remain in place for 5 to 10 years.
-The IUD has to be removed after 5 years and be replaced with another if you wish to avoid pregnancy.
+Hormonal IUDs like Mirena remain in place for up to 5 years.
+It will help in decreasing severe menstrual pain and pain related to the abnormal growth of uterine-lining tissue outside the uterus (endometriosis), as well as avoiding pregnancy by creating a suitable balance of hormones.
+The IUD has to be removed after 5 years and be replaced with another IUD if you wish to avoid pregnancy.